qtexs/flamme-rouge-builder/README.md

 3) Add an "Auto Rotate" toggle so that the last placed tile exit point always points to the right.
 4) Enable "Save Stage" and "Load Stage" buttons so one can safe a json file of the stage which can be loaded later if one wants to continue, change or share it.
 5) Make the website usable on mobile.
-6) Add an upload tile feature, not sure about this one.
-Mabye I upload a templet for the tiles from Figma then one can create and upload own made svg files of tiles.
+6) Add an upload tile feature.
+I’m not sure about this one, maybe I could provide a template for tiles from Figma, and then people could create and upload their own custom SVG tile files in the website.

 Disclaimer